xxoo/jsex/readme.md

 ## How many browsers are supported?
-It's hard to make a full list.
-But jsex requires some bleeding edge ES features.
-In order to make sure it works, you probably need to install some polyfill for your production environment.
+jsex relies on certain ES2020 features, making it difficult to provide a comprehensive list of compatible browsers.
+To ensure proper functionality in production environments, we recommend installing appropriate polyfills or using transpilers like Babel.

 ## How to serialize data?
 By calling `toJsex(data, options)`.
 * `options` defaults to `{sorting: false, implicitConversion: false, jsonCompatible: false, debug: false}`.
-  * `sorting`: Whether sorting the content of `Map`, `Set` and `Object`.
+  - `sorting`: Whether sorting the contents of `Map`, `Set` and `Object`.
-  * `implicitConversion`: Whether trying to resolve unrecognized type by calling its `valueOf` method.
+  - `implicitConversion`: Whether attempts to resolve unrecognized type by calling its `valueOf` method.
-  * `jsonCompatible`: Whether generating JSON compatible string.
+  - `jsonCompatible`: Whether generating JSON compatible string.
-  * `debug`: Whether throw error when meet unexpected data or just skip them silently.
+  - `debug`: Whether throw error for unexpected data instead of skip them silently. eg: native functions, cyclic references, etc.
 ### serializing example:
 ```javascript
 require('jsex');